Swheat Scoop Multi-Cat Cat Litter

 This cat litter is intended for single-cat and multi-cat households that are looking to mix things up by not going with a conventional litter material such as clay, crystals, or even wood.
 This could be due to allergies or issues with the dust or smell of other products or simply that they want to try something new.

-In addition, this product is good for someone who wants to go a more eco-friendly approach while not giving up clumping ability.
+Also, this product is good for someone who wants to go a more eco-friendly approach while not giving up clumping ability.
 Finally, this product is targeted towards individuals who are willing to spend a bit extra on a good product but still want to stay within a reasonable budget.

 What Makes This Cat Litter Unique

 This cat litter is unique because it is made out of wheat, something only a very few litter varieties can state.
 Swheat is confident that despite using this somewhat unorthodox material that they still can provide a product that not only clumps well but also fights typical cat odors.
-In addition, they state that this will last twice as long as other competition which is a very lofty goal to state.
+Also, they state that this will last twice as long as other competition which is a very lofty goal to state.

 Clumping Ability –

 Being that this is a wheat-based litter, the clumping just doesn’t compare to a conventional clay litter.
 The clumps that do form take longer to harden and are on the softer side.
-In addition, they are more prone to breaking if not taken care of quickly.
+Also, they are more prone to breaking if not taken care of quickly.
 For a “multi-cat” litter that is intended to be used in busy litter boxes, this can be a bit frustrating.

-There is a unique smell that the litter puts off that is definitely different than any other clay or crystal-based product.
+There is a unique smell that the litter puts off that is different than any other clay or crystal-based product.
 It is subtle, however, and shouldn’t be an issue for most cats or owners.
 Overall this multi-cat formula combats cat smells better than the original but cat urine specifically can still overwhelm it and the smell of ammonia can sneak out if not handled quickly.

-There is just something about moisture mixing with wheat that can be really off-putting.
+There is just something about moisture mixing with wheat that can be off-putting.
 Feces, however, is mostly controlled unless it is not covered up by the litter.
-Even the feces that is covered and clumps but that ultimately falls apart still manage to keep most of the cat waste smell intact.
+Even the feces that is covered and clumps but that ultimately falls apart still manage to keep most of the cat’s waste smell intact.